On the Radar

 requirements may provide alternative disclosures in lieu of separate financial

-alternative disclosure requirements apply only to publicly registered securities
+alternative disclosure requirements apply only to debt or debt-like securities that

 A registrant that issues securities that are collateralized by the

-includes summarized financial information about such affiliates and certain other
+financial information about such affiliates and certain other nonfinancial

 This Roadmap comprehensively discusses the